All-IUFRO Conference 2022

 All you need to do is: click the box in the registration form for the conference and respond to the linked questions.

 All abstracts will be reviewed by members of the Conference Scientific Committee.
 Primary selection criteria include scientific quality and novelty, topical significance, and relevance to the Conference themes.

-Abstracts are due by 30 June, with acceptance notification made no later than 15 July.
+Acceptance notification will be made no later than 15 July.

 All accepted abstracts will be published prior to the Conference.
 Submission of an abstract implies consent by the authors to have the abstract published by the Conference.
 Although Conference proceedings with full papers will not be published, alternative publication options will be explored.

 Conference Structure and Themes

 The conference will include six scientific plenaries that involve a panel presentation, lightning talks and associated posters, a wrap-up session focused on the connections to global change, a conference dinner, as well as a professional field trip (for the participants of the conference and the preceding IUFRO Board meeting).

 - Forests and Human Health – A One Health Perspective